Fix: Elasticsearch Cluster Health Red Status

 Check cluster settings overrides.
 Transient and persistent cluster settings override

 curl localhost:9200/_cluster/pending_tasks?pretty.
-A large queue indicates the master node is overwhelmed.Monitor with
+A large queue indicates the master node is overwhelmed — usually from index creation storms or mapping updates.Monitor with

 _catAPIs.
 Use_cat/nodes,_cat/indices,_cat/shards, and_cat/allocationfor quick cluster overview without parsing JSON.Consider increasing